 The EDF Energy Trust, established in 2003, is an independent Charitable Trust, charity number 1099446.
 It was the first utility trust of its kind.

-The Trust contributes to the relief of poverty with a particular focus on fuel poverty and helping families and individuals who are struggling to pay for their consumption of gas and electricity.
+The Trust contributes to the relief of poverty with a particular focus on fuel poverty and helping families and individuals who are struggling to pay for their domestic supply of gas and electricity.

 How we can Help

 The EDF Energy Trust helps families and individuals living in fuel poverty, suffering or other distress who are struggling to pay their gas and/or electricity bill by awarding grants to clear those debts.
-The aim of the Trust is to give vulnerable individuals a fresh start and enable them to keep free of fuel debts going forward.
-The Trust also offers help via Further Assistance Payments to clear other priority household debts or purchase essential household items.
-In addition the Trust also offers grants to money/debt advice organisations to increase money and debt advice services in local communities.
+The aim of the Trust is to give vulnerable individuals a fresh start and financial stability enabling them to remain free of fuel debts going forward.
+In addition, the Trust also provides grants called Further Assistance Payments to clear gas and electricity debts to other suppliers, purchase energy efficient white goods and Bankruptcy deposits/Debt Relief Orders (DRO's).
+The Trust also offers grants to money/debt advice organisations to increase money and debt advice services in local communities.

 Apply for a grant